Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 with the potential to reduce time and fuel consumption, improve traffic flow, and create a stress-free parking experience for all road users.

+## Agile Development

+Agile development is a software development methodology that emphasizes flexibility, collaboration, and iterative development.
+Agile development teams divide the work into smaller, more manageable chunks called
+\"sprints\" rather than working on a project in a linear fashion with a precise plan set in stone from the beginning.
+A working prototype or product increment that can be tested and evaluated is produced by each sprint, which lasts typically two to four weeks.
+Agile development promotes regular communication and collaboration between team members and stakeholders and favours working software over documentation.
+The Agile manifesto identifies four basic values: valuing people over processes and technologies, emphasizing working software over thorough documentation, prioritizing communication with customers over contract negotiations, and reacting to change over planning ahead. (atlassian, n.d.)

+![Les raisons pour utiliser les méthodes Agile en entreprise](./docs/images/thesis/media/image4.jpeg){width="4.258333333333334in" height="4.258333333333334in"}

+[]{#_Toc133573289 .anchor}Figure 2: Agile Development (Feer, 2020)

 # Analysis and Design

 Parking is an issue that contributes to traffic congestion, especially